 In a separate instance where you aren’t using Advanced warehousing, and Require Receive is disabled on the Location Card, the Receipt Bin Code on the Location Card clears.
 This means the ‘Default’ value is the only option and it will use this, unless you amend the Bin Code on the inventory put-away line manually.

-After you post a warehouse receipt, the result depends on what configuration you have.
-If you have put-aways enabled but not the put-away worksheet, a put-away record is created.
+After you post a Warehouse Receipt, the result depends on what configuration you have.
+If you have put-aways enabled, but not the put-away worksheet, the system creates a put-away record.
 If you have ‘Use Put-away Worksheet’ enabled at the location level, it won’t create put-away records.
 It will instead allow you to group receipts together so that they can be put away in one go.
 Below is the setup that we will use when demonstrating the put-away worksheet:

 I mentioned in the last post about the biggest benefit of enabling Default on a record came with the put-away worksheets.
-As standard, if you use the put-away worksheet, the Location Code will default to your ‘default’ location on the Warehouse Employees page.
+If you use the put-away worksheet, the Location Code will default to your ‘default’ location on the Warehouse Employees page.

 Example of the put-away worksheet

 Like before, on a purchase order, click ‘Release’ and ‘Create Whse.
 Receipt’.
-Once you’re happy with warehouse receipt, click to post it.
+Once you’re happy with the Warehouse Receipt, click to post it.
 You should get this message:

 You might choose to group records based on whether they are going to the same bin.
 If you print the specific list of items going to a bin at this stage, you could give it to a warehouse employee, making them aware of everything they need to move, saving them performing individual trips back and forth with individual items.
 Generally, this provides a more efficient means of performing put-aways.

-Microsoft have an informative post on put-away worksheets; click here to read it.
+Microsoft have an informative post on put-away worksheets if that interests you.

 Thanks for reading!
 That’s a good chunk of Advanced warehousing checked off, however there’s more to go!
-In the next one we will continue explaining the available functionality, so stay tuned for part three.
+We will continue explaining the available functionality in future posts, so stay tuned.
 As always, if you have any questions, contact us here.
 We will try our best to get back to you as quickly as possible.